MHBalsmeier/GAME_archived/README.md

 ## Documents

+### Scientific derivations

+The derivations of both the continuous equations as well as of the discretization techniques can be found in my textbook on theoretical meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/master/kompendium.pdf).
+The most fundamental numerical techniques have firstly been published in the literature cited below.

+### Documentation

 The documentation can be found in the subdirectory doc.
-It contains an overview of numerics and references to the literature as well as a description of the code.
+It does not contain scientific derivations but rather describes the details of the numerical implementation.

+### Handbook

 The handbook of the model can be found in the subdirectory handbook.
-It contains information on how to generate necessary files like grid files and input data and explains how to compile, configure and run the model.
+It is to be understood as a user manual and contains information on how to generate necessary files like grid files and input data and explains how to compile, configure and run the model.

 ## Installing the model